bkhat2000/Data-Engineer-Test/DLG/readme.md

 python --version
 ```

-##Code execution
+## Code execution

-This code can be run in the terminal or using an IDE using the main.py file
+This code can be run in the terminal or using an IDE using the main.py file.
-via command line - **$ python main.py**
+Via command line - **$ python main.py**